catalyzeio/stratum-docs/ha-application.md

 ---
-title: HA applications
+title: Highly-Available Services
 category: application
-summary: How does Stratum manage HA applications?
+summary: How can Stratum Ensure High Application Ability?
 ---

+**High-Availabili
 # How does Stratum manage HA applications?

 A basic Stratum environment has a single service proxy container routing traffic to a single code service container.